 In general, when we talk about Internet Marketing, we’re often examining individual services.
 Almost always, it’s a combination of SEO, SEM or PPC, website and blog content, social media, email marketing and sometimes video.
-There are others, and depending on the business and goals, the mix can (and should) change a lot–especially over time.
+We offer other digital marketing services, and depending on the business and goals, the mix can change a lot–especially over time.

-Most agencies list their marketing services in some kind of menu format, and build their fees based on how long things take.
+Most agencies list their marketing services in some kind of menu format, and base their fees on how long things take.
 It’s a basic fee for service model where you, the customer, choose what you want and tally up the list.
-It’s simple and it sucks.
+It’s simple, but it sucks.
 Here’s why.

-You own a company.
+You own the company.
 You should care about one thing.

 When you pay for marketing, your promotional dollars need to multiply.
-On other words, for every dollar you invest in marketing, you should expect that dollar, plus some additional dollars, back in profit.
-Usually, there’s a ramp up period while we build websites and establish campaigns, run tests, etc., but business is a for-profit endeavor.
+For every dollar you invest in marketing, you should expect that dollar, plus some additional dollars, back in profit.
+Usually, there’s a ramp up period for web design, establishing campaigns, setting up accounts, running tests, etc., but business is a for-profit endeavor.
 You can’t just pour money in.

-Here’s a simple formula: dollars in < dollars out
+Here’s a simple formula: dollars in, is less than, dollars out